t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 access points for
 those.

-Payload serialization referes to the common agreement on the format in which messages appear
+Payload serialization refers to the common agreement on the format in which messages appear
 "on the wire", i.e. are formatted by the sending node and parsed by the receiving one.
 Variants of JSON are commonly used for this purpose, although more compact forms of serializations, such as the binary
-CBOR {{RFC8949}} may be favored for contrained nodes and networks.
+CBOR {{RFC8949}} may be favored for constrained nodes and networks.

 Protocol bindings specify which protocols are supported and perhaps the port numbers on which they operate.